Home Media SCU Leavey Blog Career Prospects for MS in Finance and Analytics Graduates

 Leaders must assess data quality and business intelligence, and ensure processes comply with regulatory requirements in the finance sector.

 Although a deep understanding of data analytics and data science is imperative, the CAO is also often responsible for collaborating with executives and building campaigns to get employees at all levels to back data-based policies, processes, and technologies.
-Job candidates must possess knowledge of artificial intelligence (A.I.), and machine learning (ML), and be comfortable working with a vast range of technologies.
+Job candidates must possess knowledge of artificial intelligence (AI), and machine learning (ML), and be comfortable working with a vast range of technologies.

 With a focus on digital transformation, many organizations are adding a CAO position to: